sinae99/BIND-Lab/README.md

 };
 ```

-and, play for setting the conf file to start the syncing
+and `deploy_slave.yaml`, a play for setting the conf file to start the syncing
-`deploy_slave.yaml`

 ```
 - name: Deploy BIND on slave